 5. Dreaming of You (The Gamblers of Cravens)

 Our main character, Sara, is a writer who wants to observe London’s underground gaming halls for her latest novels.
-So she decides she will go to the most famous underground gaming hall.
+So she decides to go to the most famous one.
 Derek is the son of a prostitute, and he had a rough upbringing, but he’s learned to make his way through life.
 So he’s accumulated wealth and power, but he still doesn’t feel worthy.

-Once Derek meets Sara, the walls he has built up and kept his whole life come crumbling down.
+Once Derek meets Sara, the walls he has built up and kept up his whole life crumble.
 This was such an enduring love story.
 Derek is such a damaged, tortured soul, but he has a heart of gold.
 When he falls for Sara, he does it completely.
-Moreover, he cherishes her and protects her is so sweet and romantic.
+Moreover, he cherishes and protects her, which is so sweet and romantic.

 Author: Lisa Kleypas